 Philip L. Pearce and Zohre Mohammadi

-5. The Inter-Relationship Between Tourist Satisfaction and Tourist Experience: How One Can Contribute to the Other?
+5. The Inter-Relationship Between Tourist Satisfaction and Tourist Experiences: How Does One Contribute to the Other?

 H. Kader Şanlıöz–Özgen and Metin Kozak

-6. Evolving Authenticity into the Realm of Fantasy-Based Third-Order Simulacra
+6. Evolving Authenticity into the Magical Realm of Fantasy-Based Third-Order Simulacra

 7. Tourist Experiences: Liminal, Liminoid or Just Doing Something Different?